Discover Texas Field Trips FAQs

-No. From Education in Action facilitator-led activities during the charter bus ride, to dinner and Jeopardy on the ride back home, the day is packed full of fun and learning!
+No. From bus-led activities during the charter bus ride, to dinner and trivia on the ride back home, the day is packed full of fun and learning!
 The entire day is designed so each participant gets the most out of their trip.
-After Jeopardy we watch a movie for the rest of the ride home.
+After trivia a movie is provided for the rest of the ride home.

 Every participant on the program will get a copy of the group picture as a souvenir.
 The picture is also included with a press release Education in Action sends to your school's principal and school district's Public Information Office.